-Bursitis is basically the inflammation of your bursa, which is a small sac that helps prevent buildup of friction between a bone and the surrounding soft tissues such as tendons, ligaments, skin and muscles.
-Specifically, the part of the bursa that becomes inflamed is the synovial membrane, which makes up the entire bursa.3
+Bursitis is the inflammation of your bursa, a small sac that helps prevent buildup of friction between a bone and the surrounding soft tissues such as tendons, ligaments, skin and muscles.
+The specific part of the bursa that becomes inflamed is the synovial membrane, which makes up the entire bursa.3

-There are various circumstances that can cause bursitis, and one of the most common is repetitive pressure on the bursa, such as kneeling or running.
+There are various circumstances that can cause bursitis, and one of the most common is repetitive pressure on the bursa, caused by kneeling or running.
 Trauma or injury to the area can also damage the bursa, causing it to fill with blood and swell.
 Certain activities are also known to increase your chances of bursitis such as:4

 - Falling on your elbow